Sanora-India-Pvt-Ltd/Subject_mastery_backend/POSTMAN_TESTING_GUIDE.md

 - Should succeed ✅

 ### Test Case 2: Media-Only Post
-- Upload media first
-- Create post with only `mediaUrls` (no caption)
+- Create post with only media files (no caption)
-- Should succeed ✅
+- Should succeed ?o.

 ### Test Case 3: Post with Both Caption and Media
-- Upload media first
-- Create post with both `caption` and `mediaUrls`
+- Create post with both `caption` and media files
-- Should succeed ✅
+- Should succeed ?o.

 ### Test Case 4: Empty Post (Should Fail)
-- Try to create post with no caption and no mediaUrls
+- Try to create post with no caption and no media files
-- Should return 400 error ❌
+- Should return 400 error ??O

 ### Test Case 5: Invalid Media Structure (Should Fail)
-- Create post with mediaUrls missing required fields
+- Try uploading an unsupported file type or missing media files
-- Should return 400 error ❌
+- Should return 400 error ??O

 ---